Jean, the Soldier, and Eulalie, the Devil's Daughter: Synopsis

 Jean was coming back from his enlistment and knocked on a door because he was tired; Eulalie answered, and not even her protest that her father devoured people dissuaded him from entering.
 Her father, who was the Devil himself, would have eaten Jean at once upon arrival, but Eulalie convinced him otherwise, and Jean was assigned to do menial work instead.
 The Devil ordered him to clean the fire irons with his bare hands.
 Jean told Eulalie she might as well have let him be eaten at once.
 Eulalie, on his promise to marry her and carry her away, agreed to get the hot irons cleaned, which she accomplished using her magic wand.
 The next day, the Devil told him to clean the horse trappings; Eulalie got Jean to repeat his promise and cleaned them for him.
 Then she made two pies, and at nightfall placed a pie in each of their beds.
 The two of them then made their escape.
 The Devil's wife had a vision of the young couple running away in her dream, and woke her husband.
 But when the Devil shouted Jean and Eulalie's names, the pies answered back.
 This was repeated until the pies finally failed to answer, and the Devil's wife insisted the two youngsters were not fast asleep.
 The Devil checked to find them gone, and rode after them.

 Eulalie asked Jean to look behind, and he saw a horseman after them.
 Eulalie used her wand, turning Jean into a pear on a tree, herself changing into the shape of an old woman ready to eat the pear.
 When the Devil caught up with them, he was fooled by the disguise, and asked if they knew of the young couple.
 Eulalie ranted on and on about the pears, like a deaf old woman.
 The Devil returned emptyhanded, and his wife revealed to him the deaf old woman was his daughter in disguise.
 He resumed his chase, and Eulalie turned herself into a rose and Jean into a gardener.
 When the Devil interrogated, Jean talked on and on about peddling seeds, like a man hard of hearing.
 The Devil went back emptyhanded, and his wife revealed the gardener was Jean.
 The Devil gave chase for the third time, and Eulalie transformed herself into a church building and Jean into a priest.
 The Devil inquired after the couple, and the priest replied only in Latin.
 His wife told the Devil who they were, and this time went after them herself.
 Eulalie turned Jean into a pond and herself into a duckling.
-The wife tried to lure the duckling near with bread crumbs; Eulalie did approach her, but was able to snatch away the wife's magic wand just as she was lifting it to touch the duckling.
+The wife tried to lure the duckling near with breadcrumbs; Eulalie did approach her, but was able to snatch away the wife's magic wand just as she was lifting it to touch the duckling.